-- Renewal of Directed Surveillance form - Renewal of CHIS form - 4.21 If at any time before an authorisation would cease to have effect, the authorising officer considers it necessary for the authorisation to continue for the purpose for which it was given, he may renew it in writing for a further period of three or twelve months. - 4.22 A renewal takes effect at the time at which, or day on which the authorisation would have ceased to have effect but for the renewal.
+- Renewal of Directed Surveillance form - Renewal of CHIS form - 4.20 If at any time before an authorisation would cease to have effect, the Authorising Officer considers it necessary for the authorisation to continue for the purpose for which it was given, they may renew it in writing for a further period of three months for directed surveillance and twelve months for a CHIS. - 4.21 A renewal takes effect at the time at which, or day on which the authorisation would have ceased to have effect but for the renewal.
 An application for renewal should not be made until shortly before the authorisation period is drawing to an end.
-Any person who would be entitled to grant a new authorisation can renew an authorisation.

-- 4.23 Applications for renewal of an authorisation for covert surveillance should record: - whether this is the first renewal or every occasion on which the authorisation has been renewed previously; - any significant changes to the information at paragraph 4.3 - the reasons why it is necessary to continue with the directed surveillance; - the content and value to the investigation or operation of the information so far obtained by the surveillance; - the result of regular reviews of the investigation or operation. - 4.24 Authorisations may be renewed more than once, provided they continue to meet the criteria for authorisations.
-A copy of the renewal forms should be retained by the officer responsible for conducting the investigation (Investigation Manager) and the original should be passed to the Co-ordinating Officer for the required information to be recorded in the Central Record of Authorisations (see paragraph 2.7). - 4.25 Following the internal authorisation for renewal process it will again be necessary to obtain judicial approval for the authorisation to be renewed and the same process detailed in 4.12 to 4.14 above should be followed.
+Any person who would be entitled to grant a new authorisation can renew an authorisation. - 4.22 Applications for renewal of an authorisation for covert surveillance should record: - whether this is the first renewal or every occasion on which the authorisation has been renewed previously; - any significant changes to the information at paragraph 4.3; - the reasons why it is necessary to continue with the directed surveillance; - the content and value to the investigation or operation of the information so far obtained by the surveillance; and - the result of regular reviews of the investigation or operation. - 4.23 Authorisations may be renewed more than once, provided they continue to meet the criteria for authorisations.
+A copy of the renewal forms should be retained by the officer responsible for conducting the investigation (Investigation Manager) and the original should be passed to the RIPA Co-ordinating Officer for the required information to be recorded in the Central Record of Authorisations (see paragraph 2.7). - 4.24 Following the internal authorisation for renewal process it will again be necessary to obtain judicial approval for the authorisation to be renewed and the same process detailed in 4.12 to 4.14 above should be followed.

-NB: Where renewals are timetabled to fall outside of court hours it is for the Local Authority to ensure that the renewal is completed ahead of the deadline.
+NB: Where renewals are timetabled to fall outside of court hours it is for the investigating officer on behalf of the Local Authority to ensure that the renewal is completed ahead of the deadline.